pingidentity/pingfederate-go-client/configurationapi/docs/ClusterNode.md

 `func (o *ClusterNode) HasReplicationStatus() bool`

 HasReplicationStatus returns a boolean if a field has been set.

+### GetAdminConsoleInfo

+`func (o *ClusterNode) GetAdminConsoleInfo() AdminConsoleInfo`

+GetAdminConsoleInfo returns the AdminConsoleInfo field if non-nil, zero value otherwise.

+### GetAdminConsoleInfoOk

+`func (o *ClusterNode) GetAdminConsoleInfoOk() (*AdminConsoleInfo, bool)`

+GetAdminConsoleInfoOk returns a tuple with the AdminConsoleInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAdminConsoleInfo

+`func (o *ClusterNode) SetAdminConsoleInfo(v AdminConsoleInfo)`

+SetAdminConsoleInfo sets AdminConsoleInfo field to given value.

+### HasAdminConsoleInfo

+`func (o *ClusterNode) HasAdminConsoleInfo() bool`

+HasAdminConsoleInfo returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)